flashbook/flashbot/README.md

 Visit `http://localhost:9020/graphiql` in a browser to interactively explore and query the Flashbot GraphQL API.

-### Connect from Java or Python
+### Connect via the client
-We can use the Flashbot Python client library and a Jupyter notebook to start exporing our data.
+Here we'll use the Flashbot Java client library to start exporing our data.
+If you're using Python, you can skip to the [Python and Jupyter](https://github.com/flashbook/flashbot#python-and-jupyter) section.

 1. Start a Flashbot server, if not already running.
     ```bash